-Little League® has updated its Rules, Regulations, and Polices for the 2017 season.
+Little League® has updated its Rules, Regulations, and Polices.
 Please review the adjustments and become familiar with the changes and revisions to the guidelines that govern the Little League Baseball® and Little League Softball® programs.
+Click here for more information.

 News & Information